 - Public: 55%

 - Other: 5%

-Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 54% for the Class of 2025.
+Duke’s yield rate was 60% for the Class of 2026.
 For comparison, schools like Stanford and Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
 Duke finished in the same ballpark as schools like Northwestern, Notre Dame, and Dartmouth in this category.